 - Speak to an attorney.
 Before speaking to an insurance adjuster, consult with a motorcycle accident lawyer.
 An attorney can advise you on how to proceed and can handle the claim on your behalf.

 Should I Speak to the At-Fault Party’s Insurance Company?

 It is in your best interests to protect your potential claim by consulting with a lawyer before talking to the at-fault party’s insurance adjuster.
 Unfortunately, representatives from insurance companies are known for extracting information from unsuspecting victims that can later damage their injury claims.
-In fact, you don’t even necessarily have to notify your own insurance company of the motorcycle accident—if you hire a West Palm Beach motorcycle accident lawyer right away, they can do that for you.
+In fact, you don’t even necessarily have to notify your own insurance company of the motorcycle accident—if you hire a Motorcycle Accident Lawyer right away, they can do that for you.